Sourdough 300 Series Workshops 2018/19

 Liquid refreshments and light snacks will be available.
 It's a very full series, so we won't really be stopping to eat, so it is suggested that you bring extra food to nibble as we go.

 The region is blessed with many and varied accommodation options - from family friendly, to resort style, to budget basic room.
-In addition, for 2018 we have our 'sleepover' option, which is basic accommodation for a basic price here on our property.
+There is also an excellent local caravan park with onsite cabins.
 Contact us for options.